findstructureintime/Time-Series-Analysis/Module_1_Visualization/README.md

 plot (1,1, 'rs','MarkerSize',10)
 ```

-The first line of the script will open a new window with a figure object, Figure 1.
-The second line plots a single datapoint at the position x=1 y=1 using the syntax *plot(xvalues, yvalues)*.
+The first line of the script will open a new window with a figure object, *Figure 1*.
+The second line plots a single datapoint at the position x=1 y=1 using the syntax `plot(xvalues, yvalues)`.
 However, as a single datapoint it is not visible on your plot.
-Therefore, in the third line we replot the datapoint at the same location specifying it as a redsquare *(‘rs’)* at size 10 *('MarkerSize',10)*.
+Therefore, in the third line we replot the datapoint at the same location specifying it as a redsquare `(‘rs’)` at size 10 `('MarkerSize',10)`.
 We will provide more information about these stylistic changes further later in this script.

 2. Now run lines the next lines to plot your first timeseries!
 ```matlab